Shares Issued and Outstanding: 210,417,473

-TORONTO and NEW YORK, June 13, 2019 /CNW/ - Mountain Province Diamonds Inc. ("Mountain Province", the "Company") (TSX and NASDAQ: MPVD) is pleased to announce that the nominees listed in the management proxy circular for the 2019 Annual General & Special Meeting of Shareholders ("Annual Meeting") were elected as directors of the Company.
-Detailed results of the vote for the election of directors held at the Annual Meeting in Toronto on June 13, 2019 are set out below.
+TORONTO and NEW YORK, Sept.
+9, 2020 /CNW/ - Mountain Province Diamonds Inc. ("Mountain Province", the "Company") (TSX and OTCQX: MPVD) is pleased to announce that the nominees listed in the management proxy circular for the 2020 Annual General & Special Meeting of Shareholders ("Annual Meeting") were elected as directors of the Company.
+Detailed results of the vote for the election of directors at the Annual Meeting held virtually on September 9, 2020 are set out below.

 At the Annual Meeting, KPMG LLP were re-appointed as auditor of the Company at remuneration to be fixed by the directors.
 The Company's Long Term Equity Incentive Plan together with all unallocated options, rights and other entitlements thereunder were re-approved by a majority of shareholders.

-Mountain Province Diamonds is a 49% participant with De Beers Canada in the Gahcho Kué diamond mine located in Canada's Northwest Territories.
-Gahcho Kué is the world's largest new diamond mine, consisting of a cluster of various diamondiferous kimberlites, four of which are being developed and mined under the current mine plan.
-The Company also controls 67,164 hectares of highly prospective mineral claims and leases immediately adjacent to the Gahcho Kué Mine that include an indicated mineral resource at the Kelvin kimberlite and inferred mineral resources for the Faraday kimberlites.
+Mountain Province Diamonds is a 49% participant with De Beers Group in the Gahcho Kué diamond mine located in Canada's Northwest Territories.
+The Gahcho Kué Joint Venture property consists of several kimberlites that are actively being mined, developed, and explored for future development.
+The Company also controls 67,164 hectares of highly prospective mineral claims and leases immediately adjacent to the Gahcho Kué Joint Venture property that include an indicated mineral resource at the Kelvin kimberlite and inferred mineral resources for the Faraday kimberlites.

 Factors that could cause actual results to vary materially from results anticipated by such forward-looking statements include variations in ore grade or recovery rates, changes in market conditions, changes in project parameters, mine sequencing; production rates; cash flow; risks relating to the availability and timeliness of permitting and governmental approvals; supply of, and demand for, diamonds; fluctuating commodity prices and currency exchange rates, the possibility of project cost overruns or unanticipated costs and expenses, labour disputes and other risks of the mining industry, failure of plant, equipment or processes to operate as anticipated.